 *edit, August 12, 2017 – I added a Black Agenda link, including an image (from The Matrix) I found there that was too good not to show you.
-I also slightly altered the puntuation in one sentence about the US tweaking its system in order to protect capitalism and forestall revolution, so as to make it clear that its leadership role within the Corporatocracy was post WWII.
+I also slightly altered the punctuation in one sentence about the US tweaking its system in order to protect capitalism and forestall revolution, so as to make it clear that its leadership role within the Corporatocracy was post WWII.

 A loud whoompfing sound is often what accompanies an avalanche.
-When we read, some time ago, about Google’s Jigsaw or about the First Draft which Google was part of, that was the equivalent of the loud whoompfing sound that those in the vicinity of an impending avalanche hear.
+When we read, some time ago, about Google’s Jigsaw or about First Draft which Google was putting together, that was the equivalent of the loud whoompfing sound that those in the vicinity of an impending avalanche hear.
 They hear that and feel a phsysical “settling” on the ground that they are standing on, just prior to an avalanche.
 And they are in danger when they hear that sound and feel that settling of the ground under their feet.

 Once an avalanche starts, it doesn’t stop until it reaches what is called the ‘run-out zone’, which occurs when the surface upon which the avalanche is flowing enters into a steepness less than about 20 degrees.
 The avalanche doesn’t miraculously stop before then.
 We have heard the whoompfing sound.
 But the impending avalanche has not occurred, let alone reached the run-out zone.